sbulav/sbulav.github.io/_posts/2022-11-15-truenas-ups-huawei2000.md

 had a good deal on Huawei UPS2000G, and considering that it's an online UPS it was a no-brainer for me.
 However, with all it's advantages, it has some drawbacks:
-* Loud fans, which doesn't make it a good fit for home
+* Pretty loud fans, which doesn't make it a good fit for home
 * Limited support by NUT

 [Network UPS Tools](https://networkupstools.org) and limited support in my case